mwmdev/neuma/README.md

 ### Personae

-Personae are profiles defined by a specific starting prompt and are defined in the `personae.toml` file.
+Personae are profiles defined by a specific starting prompt and temperature, they are configured in the `personae.toml` file.

 `p` : List available personae